 GWDD (Greywater Diversion Device) Diversion Systems are a primary filtration device that provides discharge to the land within a 24-hour period and are either gravity or pumped

-DGTS (Domestic Greywater Treatment Systems) - Treatment systems, upgrade water quality in the process and should provide a secondary treatment level, this will provide a more flexibility means of discharge and re-use irrigation applications
+DGTS (Domestic Greywater Treatment Systems) - Treatment systems, upgrade water quality in the process and should provide a secondary treatment level, this will provide a more flexibility means of discharge and re-use irrigation applications.
+For light use

-For all greywater sources when including kitchen waste water a DGTS system must be use.
+For all greywater sources when including kitchen wastewater a DGTS system must be used.

-If a irrigation with greywater (Re-use) is desired when kitchen waste water is involved, a dual systems can be setup onsite where 50% of the greywater is used via a GWDD & GWDD-irrigation system and the back-flush waste from the GWDD is flushed into a DGTS and treated before discharge onsite.
+If irrigation with greywater (Re-Use) is desired when kitchen wastewater is involved, a dual system can be set up onsite where about 50% of the greywater is used via a GWDD & GWDD-irrigation system and the back-flush waste from the GWDD is diverted into a DGTS or CGTS and treated before discharge (Re-Use)onsite.